groundhoggwp/groundhogg/README.txt

 = 3.5.1 (2024-08-19) =
 * ADDED Opt-in Status Changed benchmark.
 * ADDED PHP API methods to better handle hard bounces, soft bounces, and complaints.
-* ADDED After 4 consecutive soft bounces a contact's status will change to **hard bounced**.
+* ADDED PHP filters for subject and content for the email reports.
-* ADDED Filters for subject and content for the email reports.
+* TWEAKED After 4 consecutive soft bounces a contact's status will change to **hard bounced**.
-* TWEAKED Automatically unsubscribe users from email reports whose email domain does not match the url of the site.
+* TWEAKED Automatically unsubscribe users from email reports whose email domain does not match the url of the site (those users can still opt-in).
-* TWEAKED Automatically unsubscribe super admins on multisites from email reports.
+* TWEAKED Automatically unsubscribe super admins on multisites from email reports (those users can still opt-in).
-* TWEAKED Order by param in the API docs is now a dropdown.
+* TWEAKED `Orderby` param in the API docs is now a dropdown.
 * FIXED Use white-label name in email report subject lines
 * FIXED `site_name` not being replaced in the broadcast email report.
 * FIXED When moving a field in the form editor the open field does not persist.